Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 Then I tried to fly.
 And couldn’t.

 That’s the thing about lucid dreaming that nobody tells you.
 Becoming aware inside a dream doesn’t mean you get to control it.
 The unconscious has its own agenda, and it doesn’t take orders from your ego just because you showed up.
+You’re a guest who suddenly realized they’re at a party.
+You didn’t plan the guest list.

 One of my more interesting discoveries came from a conversation with a dream character who acted as a guide.
 He pointed out something I’d never noticed: my dream world has no sun and no moon.
 Perpetual dusk.
 That observation became a reality check—a way to trigger lucidity in future dreams.
 The unconscious showed me something about itself that I couldn’t have figured out on my own.